+Four-storey building collapses in Gurugram, eight feared trapped

-Four-storey building collapses in Gurugram, over 5 feared trapped
+Four-storey building collapses in Gurugram, seven feared trapped

-Gurugram, Jan 24: More than five persons are feared trapped after a four-storey building collapsed in Gurugram's Ullawas area on Thursday morning.
+Gurugram, Jan 24: More than seven persons are feared trapped after a four-storey building collapsed in Gurugram's Ullawas area on Thursday morning.
 A rescue operation has been launched.

 News agency ANI reported that Haryana fire service personnel are trying to find the area where the five people are trapped and a bulldozer has been deployed to clear the debris.